jamesrequa/TV-Script-RNN/README.md

-# Recurrent Neural Network for TV Script generation (work in progress)
+# Recurrent Neural Network for TV Script generation

 I built a Recurrent Neural Network (i.e. RNN) that can be used to generate new TV scripts for the Simpsons show with a loss rate of .004 My dataset consists of a subset of the Simpsons dataset of scripts from 27 seasons.